hboisgibault/unicontent/README.md

 metadata_dict = url_extractor.get_data()
 ```

-The order of the ```schema_names``` parameters defines how the extractor will fetch metadata as explained data.
-Always use htmltags to get at least the title from the html tag.
+The order of the ```schema_names``` parameters defines how the extractor will fetch metadata as explained before.
+Always use htmltags to get at least the ```<title>``` tag in the webpage.

 ### Extraction from DOI

 The module uses the DOI system Proxy Server to extract metadata from DOI codes.
+The extractor name is DOIContentExtractor.

 ```python
 doi = '10.10.1038/nphys1170'